haochien/drf-subscription-app-tutorial/Tutorial_Note/Tutorial6_DRF_JWT_Authentication_Setup.md

 This part will be covered in the advance lecture.

-To make the tutorial not too complicated, we won't refresh the refresh token and also won't blacklist the refresh token in this chapter.
+To make the tutorial not too complicated, we will simply refresh the refresh token and won't blacklist the refresh token in this chapter.

-Instead, we keep the lifetime of access token and refresh token shorter to make sure the security
+We keep the lifetime of access token and refresh token shorter to make sure the security

 ```python
 # ./backend/settings.py